What Happens If You Don’t Eat Enough? 9 Ways Undereating Affects Your Body and Mind

 • Get cold or sick often and easily?

-Regardless of your symptoms, once you’ve found yourself in a state of energy (calorie) imbalance, it’s tough to restore balance on your own—whether or not you have an eating disorder.
-That’s why establishing or re-establishing nutrition adequacy and reversing undereating effects usually takes professional guidance from a team of providers (usually at least a therapist and a dietitian).
+Regardless of your symptoms, once you’ve found yourself in a pattern of chronically undereating, it’s tough to restore balance on your own—whether or not you have an eating disorder.
+That’s why re-establishing healthy eating habits and reversing the effects of undereating usually takes professional guidance from a team of providers (generally at least a therapist and a dietitian).

-With your dietitian, you will also learn how to nourish yourself (typically in a regular pattern of balanced meals and snacks every few hours throughout the day) to meet your specific energy and nutrient needs, and learn other practices as necessary, such as intuitive and mindful eating and flexible meal planning.
+With your dietitian, you’ll learn how to nourish yourself to meet your specific energy and nutrient needs, which usually means eating balanced meals and snacks every few hours throughout the day.
+You may also learn other practices as necessary, like intuitive and mindful eating and flexible meal planning.
+Check out more skills and insights on how to stop undereating here.

-What are the signs that I’m not eating enough?
+What are the side effects of not eating enough?

 How does undereating affect metabolism?

 Undereating can suppress your metabolism by decreasing your basal metabolic rate (BMR), which is the energy your body needs to perform basic functioning.
-Without enough calories, your body will slow all its processes to try and save energy and survive with less of it.
+Without enough calories, your body will slow all its processes to try and save energy and survive with less food.

 Can undereating cause digestive issues?

-Some signs of undereating can include digestive issues, like general GI dysfunction, and gastroparesis (or slowed movement or motility of stomach muscles), constipation, reflux, heartburn, bloating, and diarrhea.
+Yes, undereating can include digestive issues, like general GI dysfunction, gastroparesis (or slowed movement or motility of stomach muscles), constipation, reflux, heartburn, bloating, and diarrhea.
 Such digestive issues can significantly impact overall health and quality of life.

 References